bojackchen/digital-flow/README.md

 | milkyway            | A directory containing ICC technology files and database                     |

 ## Step 1: RTL HDL design
-The very first step of the digital design flow is to prepare your verilog HDL design.
+The very first step of the digital design flow is to prepare your verilog HDL design based on the desired functional specification.
 A skeleton verilog file `SKELETON.v` is already provided under `SKELETON/verilog` along with 3 testbench files, one for behavior simulation, one for post-synthesis simulation and one for post-layout simulation.
 The testbench files are exactly the same except for the file name and the inclusion of the design module to be tested.

-You should first complete your verilog HDL design and also testbench files.
 By default there is only one design file under `SKELETON/verilog`.
 If your design is gonna have multiple modules, create new files under `SKELETON/verilog` and remember to include them while compiling (modify `SKELETON/Makefile`).
 Another recommended solution would be placing all your modules inside one design file so that you do not need to modify `SKELETON/Makefile`.

 Unfortunately not every verilog design is synthesizable.
 A poorly written verilog module may violate certain synthesis rules so that you cannot proceed.
 Here are a few suggestions that